liuchenye/FP2/README.md

 ### My Library: (games/cards) a Virtual Playing Cards Library

   Our group determine to make a card game in racket, so I explored the  (games/cards) library.
 I use the library for for creating card games.
 So the first step is to create a table,The table is named by Memory, and it is w cards wide and h cards high.(w=4, h=2).
 Then creating my-deck by (make-deck).
 And I add the cards in the table.When running the code, it can show a window (picture4).
-There are 4 cards in the window, The next step I plan to do the flapping part, that means the operator can flap the card
+There are 4 cards in the window, The next step I plan to do the flapping part, that means the operator can flap the card.

 #Code:
 lang racket